Effective: 21 December 2020

 We may use your personal information to:

-We may transfer your information in the case of a sale, merger, consolidation, liquidation, reorganisation
+We may transfer your information in the case of a sale, merger, consolidation, liquidation, reorganisation or acquisition.

 You can stop receiving our marketing emails by following the unsubscribe instructions included in those emails or contacting us at firstname.lastname@example.org.